tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 and receiving a NewConnectionId message in response can only decide that the NewConnectionId message should be treated through an independent state machine after inspecting the handshake message type.

-##  CertificateVerify and Finished Messages

-CertificateVerify and Finished messages have the same format as in TLS 1.3.
-Hash calculations include entire handshake messages, including DTLS-specific fields: message_seq, fragment_offset, and fragment_length.
-However, in order to remove sensitivity to handshake message fragmentation, the CertificateVerify and the Finished messages MUST be computed as if each handshake message had been sent as a single fragment following the algorithm described in Section 4.4.3 and Section 4.4.4 of {{!TLS13}}, respectively.

 ##  Cryptographic Label Prefix